 - Infotainment freeze (E210 early models): Toyota issued a software update.
 Ask if it has been applied.

-Before you view any Corolla, run a free history check on Motorly to verify mileage consistency and see the full listing timeline.
+Before you view any Corolla, run a free vehicle check on Motorly to review marketplace history, mileage records we have seen, and price context.

 What to Check Before Buying